 These shipper consortiums can raise a common goal before the appropriate regulator and hopefully obtain improvements in the law.
 Most of these groups have hired experts and lobbyists who can help make these changes come about.

-I have watched many shipper consortiums in action since I became Chairman of the Surface Transportation Board.
-I believe they are a valuable investment for companies looking for solutions for their transportation challenges.
+Shipper consortiums are a valuable investment for companies looking for solutions for their transportation challenges.
 Many large companies can have transportation spends in the 100s of millions of dollars.
 Therefore, it makes sense to become involved in these groups that can lower these costs and improve their service.